drunomics/contentpool/README.md

 ## Status

-The distribution is in early development stages and not fully working yet.
+The distribution is in early development stages, but basically working already.
 Stayed tuned!

 ## Installation